samsaq/COMP4321X-SearchEngine/README.md

 The Site
 ___
+1. ~Finish the initial site landing page & choose the color scheme and typography to be used~ **DONE**
-1. Construct the search & results page to send and show results from API calls to the backend
+2. Construct the search & results page to send and show results from API calls to the backend